 When Michael Chertoff took office in February 2005, he initiated a Second Stage Review (2SR) to evaluate all areas of Homeland Security.
 A team of public and private partners at all levels of government worked on the review, which resulted in the department’s reorganization.

 Congress passed the Security Accountability for Every Port Act, or SAFE Port Act, in October 2006.
 It also established the Domestic Nuclear Detection Office (DNDO) and reorganized the Federal Emergency Management Agency (FEMA).
-Many of the FEMA changes built on post-Katrina emergency management reforms.
+Many of the FEMA changes were built on post-Katrina emergency management reforms.

 The 9/11 Commission Implementation Act of 2007 implemented some of the 9/11 Commission’s recommendations and created information-sharing fusion centers.
 In 2010, Janet Napolitano completed the Quadrennial Homeland Security Review (QHSR) and established a framework for homeland security goals.

 Congress integrated 22 federal departments and agencies to create the Department of Homeland Security.
 This has resulted in a more effective cabinet department.
-The current DHS agencies include the United States Citizenship and Immigration Services (USCIS), Customs and Border Protection (CBP), Immigration and Customs Enforcement (ICE), the Secret Service, the Coast Guard and various offices within FEMA, the Federal Bureau of Investigation (FBI) and several cabinet departments.
+The current DHS agencies include the United States Citizenship and Immigration Services (USCIS), Customs and Border Protection (CBP), Immigration and Customs Enforcement (ICE), the Secret Service, the Coast Guard, and various offices within FEMA, the Federal Bureau of Investigation (FBI) and several cabinet departments.

-There are eight general categories of DHS jobs: citizenship and immigration services, customs and border protection, federal emergency management, federal law enforcement and criminal justice, immigration and customs enforcement, transportation, the United States Coast Guard and the Secret Service.
+There are eight general categories of DHS jobs: citizenship and immigration services, customs and border protection, federal emergency management, federal law enforcement, and criminal justice, immigration and customs enforcement, transportation, the United States Coast Guard, and the Secret Service.

 - USCIS Jobs